Could you say that this church was built with a skeleton crew? Probably… but that would be tasteless, so I wouldn’t do that.

 From April to September it is open from 09:00 – 18:00.

 How much does it cost to visit the Sedlec Ossuary?

 An entry ticket for the Sedlec Ossuary also includes access to the Cathedral of Our Lady at Sedlec.
 The price for an adult is 220 CZK (US$9.30), for a concession it is 150 CZK (US$6.35), and 80 CZK (US$3.40) for children.

 During busy periods, it’s worth buying this skip-the-line ticket in advance!

 If you’re doing the main sights in Kutná Hora, I would suggest buying the combined ticket that also includes the Church of St Barbara.
 That costs 360 CZK (US$15.20) for adults, 270 CZK (US$11.40) for concessions, and 120 CZK (US$5.05) for children.

 Yes, there are lots of tours to Kutná Hora that include the Sedlec Ossuary and they are a great way to make the most of a day trip from Prague.
 While it’s easy enough to get there and see everything independently, it does take longer to do it yourself and involves a bit more work.

 I would recommend this excellent day trip from Prague.
-Or you may prefer to go with this private tour, if you’re in a group.
+Or you may prefer to go on this private tour if you’re in a group.